UPSC Syllabus 2021

 Understanding of UPSC Syllabus 2021 will give candidates an insight into the topics they have to prepare for the entire recruitment process of the exam.
 If you are a Civil Service Aspirant, a thorough knowledge of IAS Exam Pattern and IAS Syllabus will give you an edge in your preparation.

-Civil Services Examination is widely known as one of the most difficult and coveted examinations in India, that demands highly active studies and focus.
-To understand the 3 distinctive stages of the exam, it is important for the aspirant to understand the syllabus thoroughly.
+Civil Services Examination is widely known as one of the most difficult and coveted examinations in India.
+To understand the 3 distinctive stages in which the examination is conducted, it is important for the aspirants to understand the syllabus thoroughly.

 However, different stages of the IAS exam have different syllabus.
 The UPSC Prelims syllabus focuses on general and societal awareness which is tested by objective-type (MCQ) questions.
 The UPSC Mains syllabus is much more comprehensive as this stage comprises nine theory papers, and the final interview stages tests the overall personality of the candidate by the competent board members.

 IAS Prelims exam consist of 2 papers, both of which are of objective type.
 Paper-I General Studies & Paper-II CSAT are the two papers conducted in the Preliminary phase of UPSC CSE.